 Health Economists are in high demand around the globe.
 Solving pressing problems in low- and middle-income countries as well as within the US require solid skills.
-Graduates of the MHS in Health Economics Program will be well placed for a range of opportunities in the public and private sector.
+Graduates of the MHS in Health Economics Program will be well placed for a range of opportunities in the public and private sectors.
 Graduates can use the degree for entry into international agencies (e.g., World Bank, InterAmerican Development Bank, WHO, PAHO, United Nations, UNICEF).
 There are also an array of opportunities in academic and non-academic environments.

 International Agencies: World Health Organization (WHO), World Bank, UNICEF, the larger non-governmental organizations